Beyond Predictions in Neural ODEs: Identification and Interventions: Setup and Background

-where $W = (W^{(\tau)})_{\tau=0}^k$, $W^{(\backslash 0)} = (W^{(\tau)})_{\tau=1}^k$, and $\|\cdot \|_{1,1}$ is the element-wise $\ell_1$ norm, which is used to encourage sparsity in the system.
+where $W = (W^{(\tau)})_{\tau=0}^k$, $W^{\backslash 0} = (W^{(\tau)})_{\tau=1}^k$, and $\|\cdot \|_{1,1}$ is the element-wise $\ell_1$ norm, which is used to encourage sparsity in the system.
 In addition, to ensure that the graph corresponding to $W^{(0)}$ interpreted as an adjacency matrix is acyclic, a smooth score encoding ``DAG-ness'' proposed by \citet{Zheng2018} is added with a separate regularization parameter.
-While extensions of Granger causality to nonlinear cases exist \citep{Diks2016}, we will primarily compare to the described method by \citet{Pamfil2020}, called \dynotears{} in our empirical results.
-This choice is motivated by the fact that the autoregressive model in eq.~\eqref{eq:granger} can be viewed as a finite difference approximation to linear systems of ODEs.
-We describe this connection in Appendix~\ref{app:disc}.
+While extensions to nonlinear cases exist \citep{Diks2016}, we primarily compare to \dynotears{} by \citet{Pamfil2020}---a choice motivated further in Appendix~\ref{app:disc}.